open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-nation.md

-# Nation BeLL
+# Nation Planet

 ## Objectives

 * Learn to sync your Community with the Nation
 * Use the Nation interface to check whether your Community successfully joined the Nation
-* Update your Community BeLL to the latest version
+* Update your Community Planet to the latest version

 ## Introduction

-In [Step 1 - BeLL Installation - Configuration](vi-configurations.md) you registered your community BeLL with the nation.
-Now, you will learn how to keep your community BeLL in sync with the nation.
+In [Step 1 - Planet Installation - Configuration](vi-configurations-vagrant.md) you registered your community Planet with the nation.
+Now, you will learn how to keep your community Planet in sync with the nation.

 There should be constant communication between the nation and the communities.
 While it is not necessary for remote communities in the field, it is ideal for our goals of "improving the software and testing the increasing forms of communication and feedback between the nation and the communities".
 This communication takes the form of a syncing process from the community side, where you select material to send to the nation.

-Make sure vagrant is running and then click [here](http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html) to access your Community BeLL.
+Make sure vagrant is running and then click [here](http://localhost:3000) to access your Community Planet.

 **NOTE**: After you register your community, but before you can sync with the nation, you need to create an additional dummy user on your community.
 Therefore, create a quick additional user under "Become a Member" on the login page (HINT: When creating the dummy user, don't give it a password that you actually use, as other people logged in as admin may be able to see it-- you won't need the password in the future so don't worry about having to remember or save it after this one time).
 Then, login and double-check that you're listed under Members.
 Then, log out and log back in with your admin account.
 Now that your community has a user, you can sync with the nation.